Carolyn Ainslie, Vice President of Finance and Treasurer

 - is free from University control or direction when providing services.

-The Independent Contractor Checklist is a tool that can help you make these determinations.
 Examples of some common types of independent contractors at the University are available at the independent contractor webpage.

 Required Procedure: How to Identify and Engage an Independent Contractor (IC)